LiaPlayground/Symposium-on-International-Teaching-2021/README.md

                              --{{7}}--
-Last but not least, a peace of code, where syntax-highlighting should be applied, has only be surrounded by at least three backtics with an language indicator at the top.
+Last but not least, a piece of code, where syntax-highlighting should be applied, has only to be surrounded by at least three backticks with a language indicator at the top.

                               {{7-8}}